Snow statistics

 The very first snowflakes fall to the ground in late August or early September over the higher peaks in Lapland.
 The first ground-covering snow and permanent snow cover arrive at different times in different parts of the country.
 In Lapland the winter is long (approximately seven months) and the permanent snow cover comes significantly earlier than in southern Finland.

-Normally the ground is covered with snow over half a year in Lapland.
+The maximum snow depth is usually found around March (most of the country) or early April (Lapland).
+Typically the ground is covered with snow over half a year in Lapland.